jhonc42/AvoidingLoops/README.md

 # Learning more OOP

-An Example of how to resolve branching over boolean, first with functions, and then with State pattern
+An Example step by step on how to avoid loops